DarkishLocket10/2026site/src/pages/posts/post-6.md

 I've been thinking a lot about how I can mess around with data to scratch an itch I've been feeling over the past few months.
 There have been two concrete things I've been wanting to do:

-• Play with a large, real dataset.
+• Play with a large, real dataset again.

 • Find meaningful conclusions and put them on display.

+Yes, we do get to do this in university, but that's a pretty closed environment typically with synthetic data.
+I had an incredible amount of fun during my internship when I got to handle a huge dataset with real data, riddled with problems waiting to be solved.
+I very much understand how insane that sounds, and I can already hear data analysts groan at the sound of that, but I genuinely find it satisfying when I trudge through the data cleaning step, and create some meaningful insights.
+Honestly, *I miss it*.

 Recently, I found out that you can simply <u><a href="https://support.spotify.com/us/article/data-rights-and-privacy-settings/" target="_blank">request your extended listening data from Spotify</a></u> with a few clicks and a consent signature.
-Since I’ve been reasonably faithful to listening to my music on Spotify, I now have a huge dataset that provides countless opportunities for analysis.
+Since I’ve been reasonably faithful to listening to my music on Spotify, I have accumulated a huge dataset that provides countless opportunities for analysis.

 **Let's pick apart my Spotify listening history.**